Akylas/OSS-DocumentScanner/Readme.md

 ### Building

 This app uses opencv and tesseract.
-I did not include the libraries because there are huge and would make the github repo too big.
+I did not include the libraries in git because there are huge and would make the github repo too big.

+There are 2 ways to install them:

+* download from [here](https://github.com/Akylas/OSS-DocumentScanner/releases/tag/dev_resources) and uncompress them at the root
+* build them yourself:

 #### OpenCV